Nepiki/Guides/Dragon-Force-(Saturn).md

 _Witness Zanon kill himself to seal the dark sword Eclisis_

-This event is the finale of Zanon's storyline in the Highland scenario.
+This event is the finale of Zanon's storyline in the Highland campaign.
 It will trigger after several iterations of field encounters with Zanon and domestic events.
 The Zanon storyline requires an engagement with Wein to begin and then will subsequently alternate between domestic events and additional encounters.
 Some other progression events are required to progress the Zanon storyline, so be patient as it unfolds.
 It can be accomplished as late in the game as collecting the sacred weapons from the shrines.

 ***